supportingami/sami-maths-club/maths-club-pack/en/student/balls-and-books.md

 Is there a similar problem you've already solved?

-.2.
-You have 2 blue books and 3 green books.
+2.You have 2 blue books and 3 green books.
 The blue books all look the same and the green books all look the same.

 ![](../../images/balls-and-books-2.png)